andgordio/mockupless/docs/Courses/LayoutBasics/Style/background.md

 The available values are:

-- `repeat` is the default value that repeats an image both vertically and horizontally.
+- `repeat` repeats a background image both vertically and horizontally.
 This value is useful for filling a container’s background with a pattern.
+It’s the default value.
 - `repeat-x` repeats an image horizontally.
 - `repeat-y` repeats an image vertically.
-- `no-repeat` prevents the image from being repeated.
+- `no-repeat` prevents a background image from being repeated.

 As you can see in the example above, if the background image is smaller than the container, the background color becomes visible.
 You will also be able to see the color through the background images with transparency.